jsreddy3/Movie-Rating-Prediction/README.md

 - You will need RStudio.
 You can find some installation instructions [here](https://rstudio.com/products/rstudio/).

 ## Quick Notes
-- The RMD file also included in this repository is a full summary that was submitted and graded by the HarvardX Data Science Professional Certificate team.
+- The RMD file also included in this repository is a full summary with visualization, analysis, and interpretation that was submitted and graded by the HarvardX Data Science Professional Certificate team.

 ## Author
 @jsreddy3, or Jaiden Reddy!
 If you have questions, you can email me at jaidenreddy@gmail.com.